mariotlemes/non3GPP-WiFi/README.md

 **3)** N3IWF responds with an IKE_AUTH Response, including EAP-Request/5G-Start packet informing UE to start sending NAS messages.

-**4)** UE sends the IKE AUTH request including EAP-Response/5G-NAS with NAS registration request and AN parameters.
+**4)** UE sends the IKE AUTH request including EAP-Response/5G-NAS with NAS registration request and AN (Acess Network) parameters.

-**5)** N3IWF selects an AMF based on the received AN parameters and local policy and forwards the registration request received from the UE to the selected AMF within an N2 Initial UE message.
+**5)** N3IWF selects an AMF based on the received AN parameters and local policy and forwards the registration request received from the UE to the selected AMF within an Initial UE message.

 **6)** When AMF receives the Registration Request, it sends an Authentication Request to N3IWF.